rameshrvr/nested_lookup/README.md

 # NestedLookup [![Build Status](https://travis-ci.com/rameshrvr/nested_lookup.svg?branch=master)](https://travis-ci.com/rameshrvr/nested_lookup) [![Coverage Status](https://codecov.io/gh/rameshrvr/nested_lookup/badge.svg?branch=master)](https://codecov.io/gh/rameshrvr/nested_lookup?branch=master) [![Gem Version](https://badge.fury.io/rb/nested_lookup.svg)](https://badge.fury.io/rb/nested_lookup)

-A small ruby library which enables key/value lookups on deeply nested documents (Arrays and Hashes)
+Ruby library which enables key/value lookup, update, delete on deeply nested documents (Arrays and Hashes)

-Features: (document might be Array of Hashes/Hash or Arrays/nested Arrays/nested Hashes etc)
+Features: (document might be Array of Hashes/Hash, Arrays/nested Arrays/nested Hashes etc)
-1. key lookups on deeply nested document.
+1. (nested_lookup) key lookups on deeply nested document.
-2. fetching all keys from a nested document.
+2. (get_all_keys) fetching all keys from a nested document.
-3. get the number of occurrences of a key/value from a nested document
+3. (get_occurrence_of_key/get_occurrence_of_value) get the number of occurrences of a key/value from a nested document
+4. (nested_get) Get a value in a nested document using its key
+5. (nested_update) Update a value in a nested document using its key
+6. (nested_delete) Delete a key->value pair in nested document using its key

 Documents may be built out of nested Hashes and/or Arrays.